opethe1st/SICP-ope/chapter1/ex6.md

     )
 )

-Goes into an infinite loop, because it keeps trying to evaluate the if and else clauses - this never stops the function is recursive
+Goes into an infinite loop, because it keeps trying to evaluate the if and else clauses - this never stops because the function is recursive